mchlnix/SMB3-Foundry/MANUAL.md

 #### Jumps

 Jumps are a third kind of object.
-They are the exclusive object type of the 8th domain (domain 7) and are used in Pipes to transport a player to a different level.
+They are the exclusive object type of the 8th domain (domain 7) and are used in Pipes or Doors to transport a player to a different level.

     dddu_ssss aaaa_yyyy xxxx_xxxx